SFinski/SFinski.github.io/README.md

+I am a mathematician working in geometry.

 <h2>Research interests:</h2>

-I am mainly interested in global analysis on manifolds and complex geometry.
-Based on the methods from those areas, my work relates to Atiyah-Singer theorem, local index theory, semi-classical analysis and probability theory.
+I'm interested in global analysis on manifolds and complex geometry.
+Based on the methods from these areas, my work relates to the Atiyah-Singer index theorem, local index theory, semi-classical analysis and probability theory.

-<h2>Position:</h2>
+<h2>Current position:</h2>
-I am a researcher (chargé de recherche, CNRS) in Center of Mathematics Laurent Schwartz, École Polytechnique.
+Researcher (chargé de recherche, CNRS) in Center of Mathematics Laurent Schwartz, École Polytechnique.